Amohamed24/Amohamed24/README.md

 Software Engineer
 ------------

-I've been learning SQL and R for the past 2 months since starting the Google Data Analytics course.
-Gained a lot of experience collecting, transforming, and organizing data for analysis.
-Also, I'm a huge basketball fan.
+I'm a software engineer with a passion for web development.

 * 🌍  I'm based in Minnesota
 * ✉️  You can contact me at [ahmed870@umn.edu](mailto:ahmed870@umn.edu)
-* 🧠  Currently building a business websit
+* 🧠  Currently building a business website
 * 🤝  I'm open to collaborating on interesting projects

 ### Skills